 Another lesser known gem is Frankland Islands, in Far North Queensland.
 Escape the crowds and enjoy this uninhabited island for the day.
 Not only is it beautiful, it also sits on the Great Barrier Reef and on the day we visited we got to swim with a sea turtle.
 To read about our day at Frankland Islands: Frankland Islands: The Must Do Cairns Tropical Island.

 9. Brisbane City

-If you are feeling a few city vibes after being isolated for a lot of 2020, you can’t go past Brisbane.
-This river city is a great mixture of bustling and full of open spaces, meaning it is one of the more comforting cities in 2020.
+If you are feeling a few city vibes after being isolated for a lot of 2020 and 2021, you can’t go past Brisbane.
+This river city is a great mixture of bustling and full of open spaces, meaning it is one of the more comforting cities.
 There are a lot of things to do in Brisbane, but I recommend seeing the latest exhibition at GOMA, taking in the sunrise from Mt Coot-tha or having a drink at Riverside.

 If you are looking to spend the weekend in Brisbane I recommend reading: The Ultimate Brisbane Weekend Itinerary.

 And finally, we arrive at Townsville.
 Located almost midway between Cairns and Airlie Beach, Townsville is a quaint coastal city.
 Here you can admire the view across the town from Castle Hill, day (or multi-night) trip over to Magnetic Island or take it easy on The Strand.

 You can even combine some of these destinations and do a Queensland 2022 road trip.
 Plan half of it by checking out: Cairns to Townsville: The 2 day North Queensland road trip for time poor travellers and discover 10 unexpected spots on a Queensland road trip.

 If you’re interested in Queensland destinations you may also be interested in 50 Things to Do in Queensland.